 A wide range of public reports are released every year covering health care costs, quality, access, utilization, and population-level information.
 An example of these kinds of resources is the Shop for Care tool.
 The Shop for Care tool helps patients identify where they can go to receive the highest quality of care at the lowest price for common procedures and services.

-Public releases of CO APCD data are used widely in Colorado and nationwide, and in some cases, they are provided to help stakeholders who do not have the resources for a complete non-public release of access information.
+Public releases of CO APCD data are used widely in Colorado and nationwide, and in some cases, they are provided to help partners who do not have the resources for a non-public release of access information.